lamps-wg/certificatediscovery/draft-ietf-lamps-certdiscovery.md

 ### Redundancy

-This purpose indicates the referenced certificate's purpose is to provide operational redundancy.
+This purpose indicates the referenced certificate's purpose is to provide operational redundancy; i.e. the Secondary Certificate could be issued by a different CA or has a different validity period which can be used as a backup if the Primary set of certificates is about to expire.

-// TODO: Joe to provide more text

 ### Dual Usage